Let’s talk about soup today! Let’s talk about creamy, velvety homemade cream of mushroom soup.

 Mushrooms are very porous, when you clean them be sure to use a damp cloth and wipe them off.
 If you throw them into a strainer and then under the faucet, the mushrooms will absorb the water and become slimy.
 Gross.

 Heat up your frying pan and add 2 tablespoons of butter.
-When the butter is melted add 2 tablespoons of chopped white onion, 2 garlic cloves minced and the star of the show, the mushrooms.
+When the butter is melted sauté the mushrooms, until they are golden brown.
+Browning them gives the mushrooms a deep, rich caramelized flavor!

 I was able to find arrowroot in Publix.
 It is also at Whole Foods.